anelson377/openxmldir/README.md

 https://sourceforge.net/projects/open79xxdir/

-This is an update of the project just sufficiently to get it to work for our purposes.
+This is an update of the project just sufficiently to get it to work for our purposes, and not any kind of promise of ongoing maintenance.

+# Changelog

+## Version 2

 Updated to work with PHP 7.

-# Other Notes
+## Version 1.3

 Applied fixes from the following URLs:
 -	https://sourceforge.net/p/open79xxdir/bugs/1/